 Value Interpretation 0 Initial.
 No RU is armed yet.
 1 Disarmed.
 Only used internally.
 2 Armed.
 Remote is armed, but movements are disabled due to tilting or inactivity.
 3 Enabled.
 Remote is armed and enabled.
 Movements are allowed.
 4 Stopped.
-Active stop triggered in armed remote causing ES-Link relay to open.
+Armed remote has stopped causing ES-Link relay to open.